 The Office of Counseling and Health Services will accept diagnoses of psychiatric disorders that are based on appropriate diagnostic evaluations.
 The evaluation must be conducted by a trained and qualified professional (i.e., psychiatrist, psychologist, neuropsychologist or other certified and/or licensed mental health or medical professional or student clinician being supervised by a qualified professional).

 Currency of Documentation (note: The requirement for currency of documentation is different for psychiatric disabilities).
 The provision of all reasonable accommodations and services are based upon assessment of the current impact and limitations of the disorder on the student’s academic performance.
 Therefore, it is in the student’s best interest to provide recent and appropriate documentation relevant to the student’s learning environment.
 The documentation, in general, must be no more than one year old and more recent documentation may be required in some cases.
 Due to the nature of psychiatric disorders, updated reports may be requested.

 A comprehensive report should contain the following information:

-- A clear statement of the disability, including the DSM-IV-TR diagnosis, and description of severity.
+- A clear statement of the disability, including the diagnosis and description of severity.